DirectoryTree/ImapEngine/readme.md

 By default, messages received in idle will not be fetched with all of their content (flags, headers, and body with attachments).

-If you need to fetch the message content, you can set the query to fetch the desired content using the second argument of the `idle()` method:
+If you need to fetch the message content, you may set the query to fetch the desired content using the second argument of the `idle()` method:

 ```php
 use DirectoryTree\ImapEngine\MessageQuery;